CopernicaMarketingSoftware/Documentation/Mailerq/5.9/rabbitmq-config.md

 Although MailerQ doesn't load in the messages, their bodies will be sent over TCP and so the TCP buffer may be fully populated with all this data.
 As this can happen for anything that is unpaused or resumes sending, a lot may be flushed at once.

+"rabbitmq-minqos" is the lower bound for the QoS when MailerQ decides to scale back for performance reasons.
+The QoS will never go below this number, unless there aren't enought messages to reach it.